Happy Hanukkah, and welcome to the Christmas Season! Whatever you may celebrate, this time of the year can bring a mix of joy, relaxation, and stress.

 December 16: Say “no” in a productive way.
 I’m all for helping people, but you also need to know your limits, especially when you risk burning yourself out.
 It’s OK to say no kindly but firmly.
 Perspective: "I’m not saying no to you, I’m saying yes to me."

 December 17: Paint or color.
 Expressing creativity through art is always soothing for me.
-Creating art together can also be a low key way to bond with someone else.
+Creating art together can also be a low-key way to bond with someone else.
 Get some markers, paints, glitter, and glue on hand and you’re halfway there.

 December 18: Give away things you don’t need.
 You know, Marie Kondo it, especially if you have unused technology lying around.
+Getting organized in the new year is a wonderful act of self care.

 December 19: Eat a good breakfast.
 OK, I’m not just talking about pancakes or cereal.
 It’s got to be both good and good for you—get some protein and fat in there to help you power through your day.
 How about bacon and eggs, or avocado toast?